Early Years Foundation Stage

 Early Years Foundation Stage (EYFS) – Bumblebee and Ladybird classes

-Alongside learning through play, the children are also taught essential skills and knowledge as part of direct lessons.
+Alongside learning through play, EYFS pupils are also taught essential skills and knowledge through direct lessons.
 These lessons develop throughout the school year, building on children’s stamina for learning.

 With the introduction of the Universal Infant Free School Meals, all our infant children enjoy a hot meal cooked on our premises.
-Children share their lunchtime play with the whole school, which means that they get to see their friends from other classes.
+Children share their lunchtime play with the whole school after the Easter half term holidays, which means that they get to see their friends from other classes.
 All children in our EYFS unit have a buddy from Key Stage Two who helps them get to know the schools and playgrounds and to feel part of the ‘Moorlands community’.

 Further information regarding EYFS at Moorlands can be found by clicking on this hyperlink